samlinville/samlinville/README.md

 #### Here's what I'm up to

-- 👨🏻‍💻 Ecosystem PM for HashiCorp Vault
+- 👨🏻‍💻 PM at Tailscale
 - 🌱 Learning React + Next.js
 - ✏️ Occasionally writing tutorials, musings, and build logs on my [blog](https://samlinville.com)